Towards Calibrating Prompt Tuning of Vision-Language Models¶

 Key Experimental Results¶

-Main Results (CoOp, averaged over 11 datasets)¶
+Main Results (CoOp, Mean over 11 Datasets)¶

 | Method | Base Acc | Base ECE↓ | Novel Acc | Novel ECE↓ |